By Junaid Imdad, Blogger & Local SEO Strategist

 2. Map Pack Listings Are Fiercely Competitive

-So if you’re not in the top 3 for key phrases like “pizza near me” or “emergency plumber in Karachi,” you’re likely not being heard at all.
+So, if you’re not ranking in the top three for important phrases like “pizza near me” or “emergency plumber in Karachi,” chances are, you’re not being noticed at all.

 Step-by-Step Strategies to Dominate Google Maps & Voice Search in 2025